hadialaddin/crypto-genie/README.md

 # Crypto Genie 🧞

-Suite of Automated Monitors (Bots) to empower Day Traders and enable them to stick to their Trade Plans — Risk:Reward ratios.
+Suite of advanced automated trading bots and risk management tools to empower Day Traders and enable them to stick to their Trade Plans — Risk:Reward ratios.
 Althoguh designed to automate most of the Risk:Reward aspects of day trading, this suite of tools acts as an assistant instead of auto-pilot.

 ## Disclaimer